Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 When I boil noodles for something I always boil the whole package since I spent the time boiling the water.
 Then I use the noodles I need and I freeze the rest of the noodles in a freezer bag that I have pushed the air out of.
 Then the next time I need noodles I just plop the frozen noodles in hot water and in 2-3 minutes I have done noodles.
 I have given most of my co-workers this tip and they love it!

-Preparation: First, set oven to 400 degrees F. Place foil on a lined cookie sheet, drizzle with olive oil, and season to taste, salt, pepper, garlic powder, etc. Roast broccoli for about 15-20 until desired doneness is reached.
+Easy and Delicious.
+First, set oven to 400 degrees F. Place foil on a lined cookie sheet, drizzle with olive oil, and season to taste, salt, pepper, garlic powder, etc.

 This is a thrifty recipe that my sister came up with when she had several children that she watched in her home daycare.
 It can be spiced up quite a bit for the adult version, or left as is for picky children